ipfs-cluster/ipfs-cluster-website/content/documentation/guides/docker.md

 <div class="tipbox warning">Unless you run docker with <code>--net=host</code>, you will need to set <code>$IPFS_API</code> or make sure the configuration has the correct <code>node_multiaddress</code>.</div>

-Make sure you read the [Configuration documentation](/documentation/configuration) for more information on how to configure IPFS Cluster.
+Make sure you read the [configuration reference](/documentation/reference/configuration) for more information on how to configure IPFS Cluster.

 <div class="tipbox tip">You can pass any custom arguments and subcommands for <code>ipfs-cluster-service</code> when running <code>docker run ipfs/ipfs-cluster</code>.
 By default it runs with <code>daemon --upgrade</code>.</div>

-### Docker compose
+## Docker compose

 We also provide an example [`docker-compose.yml`](https://github.com/ipfs/ipfs-cluster/blob/master/docker-compose.yml) which is able to launch an IPFS Cluster with two cluster peers and two ipfs daemons running.